 Mortal Kombat, House of Cards.
 As the first Native American rap artist, “Litefoot,” he toured across the United States, performing and speaking to packed crowds.
-His motivational messages about living a life of purpose have inspired native people on reservations across North america.
+His motivational messages about living a life of purpose have inspired native people across North America.

 Mr. Davis is a recipient of the prestigious Sevenstar Award from the Cherokee Nation Historical Society, presented to a Cherokee who is accomplished in a chosen field, brought honor to the Cherokee people and serves as an inspiration to others.
 He has received the Department of Commerce Minority Business Development Agency National Director Special Recognition Award, was appointed as an Ambassador of the Department of Energy’s, Minorities in Energy initiative and was also appointed to the United States Small Business Administration’s Council on Underserved Communities.
 Mr. Davis was recognized as one of the “Fifty Faces of Indian Country” by Indian Country Today Media Network.

 In addition to her role as Publisher and Executive Editor of Native Business™ Magazine, Carmen, a member of the Makah Tribe, is also the President of Davis Strategy Group.
 Carmen has garnered more than 20 years of nationwide business operations, marketing and media experience.
 As a speaker, author and mentor, she has helped to create and lead several community-based initiatives with tribal nations across North America.

 Carmen served as President of the non-profit organization, the Association for American Indian Development and its initiative, the Reach the Rez (RTR) program, the largest continuous effort of outreach to American Indian communities ever conducted in the U.S.